 In fact, a month or two rarely goes by without a fire outbreak, a flood, a tornado, a hurricane, or an earthquake.
 Based on research, almost more than half of small business enterprises shut their doors forever whenever a disaster strikes.
-However, there is a way for us to avoid being part of these terrible statistics; to have a thorough disaster preparedness plan in place.
+However, there are ways for us to avoid being part of these terrible statistics; to have a thorough disaster preparedness plan in place.
 One of the best ways to do this is by using resource forecasting software from Prosymmetry to see what happens to resources when things change.
 This ensures that there are no big surprises for businesses as they should be able to predict what will happen to the business and any projects that they are working on.
 That’s just one method though.

 While everyone may have their own way of coming up with a plan that works for them (depending on the nature of business or preference, of course), here are some tips, which I believe will apply to every business owner out there, irrespective of the company they are running.
 I say this with a lot of confidence because I have seen many people apply them, and I have done so myself, never to be disappointed.

 My father, he taught me one thing; to be aware of the potential dangers in the environment where I’m in.
 It is the same philosophy we should apply in business (I’m a high school proprietor).
 To come up with my disaster preparedness plan, I, first of all, thought about some of the most common disasters, such as floods, disease outbreaks, drought, and fires.
 Once I figured out these disasters, I started addressing each of them one by one.
 In the case of a fire outbreak, for instance, I purchased a total of five fire extinguishers, which are always on standby just in case the disaster strikes.
 I’ve also begun researching different commercial fire alarm systems to make the property as safe as possible.
 To add to these, I have contacts with multiple firefighters, which I can quickly call to arrest any inferno in the school.
 I also have a car to rush my students to the hospital when they become sick.